Via Electronic Mail Only

-The FDIC requires outside counsel to submit invoices electronically on a monthly basis unless the amount (fees and expenses) to be invoiced is less than $500.
+The FDIC requires outside counsel to submit invoices electronically on a monthly basis, unless the amount of fees and expenses to be invoiced is less than $500.
 If the amount is less than $500, outside counsel may submit its invoices on a quarterly basis.
 Invoices for fees and expenses should be submitted within 30 days from the last date in outside counsel's billing period.
-The Legal Division recognizes that firms may experience delays receiving invoices and supporting documentation for expenses to be included in the firm's invoice to the FDIC.
+The FDIC Legal Division recognizes that firms may experience delays receiving invoices and supporting documentation for expenses to be included in the firm's invoice to the FDIC.
 Therefore, invoices for such expenses should be submitted within 60 days from the last date in outside counsel's billing period.
-At the conclusion or termination of this referral or any matter under this referral, outside counsel should submit its final invoice for fees and expenses within 90 days of conclusion or termination of the referral or matter.
+Outside counsel should submit its final invoice for fees and expenses within 90 days of conclusion or termination of the referral or matter.

-In the event the total fees and expenses for this referral are expected to exceed $100,000, outside counsel must comply with the provisions of the Byrd Amendment and complete either the enclosed Certification or Disclosure Form, as applicable.
+In the event the total fees and expenses for this referral are expected to exceed $100,000, outside counsel must comply with the provisions of the Byrd Amendment and complete the enclosed Certification or Disclosure Form, as applicable.

 __ Byrd Certification Form